betterscientificsoftware/bssw.io/CuratedContent/ContainerMythbusters.md

 # Introducing Container Mythbusters

-In the video *Container Mythbusters*, Michael Jennings presents some common myths about containers and explains the facts that include container technologies, the difference between containers and Virtual Machines (VM's), security vulnerabilities and container runtimes for high-performance computing (HPC).
+In the video *Container Mythbusters*, Michael Jennings presents some common myths about containers and explains the facts, including container technologies, the difference between containers and Virtual Machines (VM's), security vulnerabilities, and container runtimes for high-performance computing (HPC).

 #### Contributed by [Patricia  Grubel](https://github.com/pagrubel)